CopyChat/iCARE_cloud/README.md

 linked to my Google Drive dir on my Mac.

-to Change this file locally, I have to access it from my Google Drive path, not this working Github path.
+to Change this file locally, I have to either access it from my Google Drive path, not this working Github path.

+ The Google Drive file could be sync with online version.

+The Google Dirve file is also be sync by sync folder pro to this working github path, and being version controled.
+Eidt from here is possible, need to waite to finish the sync by this software.

 ## information:
 ### 1. link of data: